-international poetics of smell, a postcolonial deployment of that poetics, Polynesian and Oceanic models of relationships to islands, and - once again - specifically French artistic developments of the turn of the nineteenth century.
-Our purpose here is not to explore potential connections to the previous sources in detail.
-Rather, it is to consider how this text resonates against all of these sources while also providing a particularly local, Tahitian inflection to all of them.
+The opening encounter scene of Teissier-Landgraf's novel - and many other scenes as well, as we will see - can thus be situated within many broader contexts beyond that of "fragrant Tahiti": Western intellectual history, aesthetics, and social change; colonial models of order and discipline; the European imaginary of islands; specifically French social history of the Second Empire and Third Republic; an international poetics of smell; the postcolonial deployment of that poetics; Polynesian and Oceanic models of islands and the role of smell; and specifically French artistic developments of the turn of the nineteenth century.
+Our purpose here is not to explore potential connections to the all these sources in detail.
+Rather, we want to consider how this text resonates against all of these sources while also providing a particularly local, Tahitian inflection to the question of scent.

-Sophie's arrival in Tahiti triggers a wave of sensations that echoes the words of the experienced passenger on the boat, as she discovers the island through the myriad sights, sounds and especially smells, Tahiti offers.
-However, it is not merely the image of Tahiti as fragrant floral paradise that prevails, as Sophie seems to show an equal predilection for - to borrow Alain Corbin's formulation - both the foul and the fragrant.
-Upon her arrival in the capital, Pape'ete, it is first the strange odours wafting from the nearby Chinese stores that intrigue and fascinate her: 'Ce sont les magasins chinois de la capitale, aux intérieurs sombres d'où sortent d'étranges effluves.
+Sophie's arrival in Tahiti triggers a wave of sensations that echoes the words of the experienced passenger on the boat, as she discovers the island through the myriad sights, sounds, and especially smells it offers.
+It is not merely the image of Tahiti as fragrant floral paradise that prevails, however.
+Sophie seems to show an equal predilection for - to borrow Alain Corbin's formulation - both the foul and the fragrant.
+On her arrival in the capital, Pape'ete, it is first the strange odors wafting from the nearby Chinese stores that intrigue and fascinate her: 'Ce sont les magasins chinois de la capitale, aux intérieurs sombres d'où sortent d'étranges effluves.
 Comme tout cela est mystérieux et fascinant!
-Elle aimerait s'échapper tout de suite et s'immerger, seule, dans ce monde inconnu' (Teissier-Landgraf 2004: 23);2 in contrast, two pages on, she marvels at the more traditional Oceanic image of a house on the lagoon, scented by the salt of the sea, in a scene more fitting of exoticizing postcards of island paradise than the miasmal odours wafting from the Chinese stores: 'Le parfum iodé du lointain récif chauffé par le soleil, le clapotis des vaguelettes, la course poursuite d'une multitude de poissons bariolés, ravissent la fillette.
+Elle aimerait s'échapper tout de suite et s'immerger, seule, dans ce monde inconnu' (23).
+In contrast, two pages on, she marvels at the more traditional Oceanic image of a house on the lagoon, scented by the salt of the sea, in a scene more fitting of exoticizing postcards of as island paradise than the sometimes miasmal odors wafting from the Chinese stores: 'Le parfum iodé du lointain récif chauffé par le soleil, le clapotis des vaguelettes, la course poursuite d'une multitude de poissons bariolés, ravissent la fillette.
 La nature est partout, prête à se laisser découvrir et apprécier.
-"Il faut si peu pour être heureux ici", se dit-elle' (Teissier-Landgraf 2004: 25).
+"Il faut si peu pour être heureux ici", se dit-elle' (25).
 This close juxtaposition of the foul and the fragrant is characteristic of Sophie's experience throughout the text.
-In these two scenes, seemingly opposite in their presentations of Tahiti, we find a common thread in Sophie's reaction: in both cases, a desire to explore, regardless of the nature - foul or fragrant - of the experience.
+In these two scenes, seemingly opposite in their presentation of Tahiti, we find a common thread in Sophie's reaction: in both cases, a desire to explore, regardless of the nature - foul or fragrant - of the experience.
 The island, encompassing both strange-smelling Chinese stores and idyllic lagoons, offers itself up to her eager senses, as she discovers a range of sensations that both enthrall and confuse, but never repulse, her.
-A close look at the many scenes of discovery reveals that even in those instances where the reader might well be disgusted.
+A close look at the many scenes of discovery reveals that even in those instances where the reader might well be disgusted,

 Sophie herself expresses only wonder and curiosity; nor does the narration include any negative judgments on these kinds of experiences.

-Later, Sophie and her family get a 'surprise' in their new home's bathroom - worms that wriggle to the surface to squirm in the soapy water under their feet - the experience is presented not as disgusting, but simply as 'inoubliable':
+Later for example, Sophie and her family get a surprise in their new home's bathroom - worms that wriggle to the surface to squirm in the soapy water under their feet - the experience is presented not as disgusting, but simply as 'inoubliable':